Luk4h/KioskManagement/readme.md

 I used a monorepo to contain both packages to facilitate viewing and understanding of them.

-## Usage

-I will leave an instance running on my local computer for easy access.
-You can access it on http://177.67.203.164:5080/.

 ## Installation

 To install both packages, you can use any module packager you want.